robinraju/robinraju.github.io/_posts/developer/2018-05-18-installing-lets-encrypt-on-bitnami-apache.md

 ### Auto-renew your SSL certificates

 Let's encrypt certificates has a validity of 90 days only.
-We need to renew it manually before it expiry.
+We need to renew it manually before its expiry.
 To get rid of this head ache, lets setup an auto-renew script using a cron task.

 **Edit crontab file**